evrythng/digital-link.js/README.md

 The trace steps (which matched a parser rule) are also shown, allowing you to see which parts of your input did not match any rule.
 The output of `toJsonString()` is also shown as an insight into the make-up of the URL itself.

+## Unit Tests

+Unit tests can be run with the `npm test` command, and cover all methods, creation methods, and output formats.